jeffet/commpaper/Queries.md

 ![packageContract](./images/packageContract.png)

-5. If you haven't already, click on _local_fabric_ under the _Blockchain Connections_ section in the lower left in the IBM Blockchain platform extension.
+5. If you haven't already, click on _PaperNet_ under the _Blockchain Connections_ section in the lower left in the IBM Blockchain platform extension.

 6. Then click on _mychannel_ to expand the contents of the channel.

 7. Right click on _peer0.org1.example.com_ and select _install smart contract_

-In the dialog that appears, select the newly packaged papercontract 0.0.2.
+In the dialog that appears, select the newly packaged papercontract 0.0.3.

 8. Then, right click on the existing _papercontract@0.0.1_ under _mychanel_ and select _upgrade smart contract_.